 The nominee must also be currently responsible for complete fleet maintenance and repair activity.

-Vandespyker, a long time member of the Automotive Transportation Service Superintendents’ Association, has been in fleet maintenance for over 50 years, and currently oversees a fleet of 175 tractors and over 400 trailers across three maintenance facilities at Active Transport Inc.
+Vandespyker, a long time member of the Automotive Transportation Service Superintendents’ Association, has been fleet maintenance for over 50 years, and currently oversees a fleet of 175 tractors and over 400 trailers across three maintenance facilities at Active Transport Inc.